UMass-LIDS/Tragen/README.md

 1. **Select hit rate type**.
 Select if the synthetic trace is to have the same Request hit rate or Byte hit rate as the original.
 2. **Enter trace length**.
 Specify the number of requests in the synthetic trace.
 3. **Select traffic volume unit**.
 Select if the traffic volume field in the third column of the table will be input as requests/second or Gigabits per second (Gbps).
 4. **Select required traffic classes and specify the traffic volume**.
 Select traffic classes from the first column of the table and specify a traffic volume for the selected traffic classes in the third column of the table.
-The synthetic trace will be similar to  original production traffic with the specified mix.
 The second column provides a description of each choice.
 Each choice is either a pure traffic class  such as video, web, or social media traffic class.
-Or, it is a traffic mix itself, e.g., EU a mix of all traffic served by a cache located in Europe in the production CDN.
+Or, it is a traffic mix itself.
 5. **Generate**.
 Hit the generate button and TRAGEN will start producing the synthetic trace.

 The produced synthetic trace is found in the directory ./OUTPUT/